Section 3: C Build and Test Frameworks

 $ ./avg-main

-CMake will automatically create some useful targets like clean
+CMake will automatically create some useful targets like clean.

 $ make clean

-With some practice, writing a CMakeLists.txt
+With some practice, writing a CMakeLists.txt is simpler than writing a Makefile,

 especially when we start working with a large codebase.